mariusmuja/smartplug-esp32-euc/README.md

 This is an esphome-based firmware for ESP32 smartplugs (or any other ESP32 controlled relays) to control the charging of EUCs, specifically to turn off charging when a certain voltage (state of charge) is reached, in order to prevent fully charging which is detrimental to battery longevity.

+**WARNING**: Do fully charge the EUC batteries occasionally for the cells to be balanced.

 ## Supported EUCs

 This projects currently supports the following EUCs: